amannn/next-intl/README.md

 ## Known tradeoffs

 - The bundle size comes in at [36.1kb (10.5kb gzipped)](https://bundlephobia.com/result?p=next-intl) which is the tradeoff that's necessary for supporting all the mentioned internationalisation features.
 There are smaller libraries for internationalisation, but they typically cover less features than Format.JS.
 However if your performance budget doesn't allow for the size of this library, you might be better off with an alternative.
 - All relevant translations for the components need to be supplied to the provider – there's no concept of lazy loading translations.
 If your app has a significant number of messages, the page-based approach of Next.js allows you to only provide the minimum of necessary messages based on the route.
-If you split your components by features, it might make sense to split your translation files the same way.
+If you split your components by features, it might make sense to split your translation files the same way to provide bundles per feature set.
 It might be possible for this library to support automatic tree-shaking of messages in the future (see [#1](https://github.com/amannn/next-intl/issues/1)).
-- If you're using `getInitialProps` in a custom `App` component you [opt-out of automatic static optimization](https://github.com/vercel/next.js/blob/master/errors/opt-out-auto-static-optimization.md#opt-out-of-automatic-static-optimization).
-However, pages that use `getStaticProps` are still statically optimized (even if `getStaticProps` is essentially a no-op – only the presence matters).
-Alternatively you can return the messages in `getStaticProps` of a page component and use the `pageProps` in `App` to configure the provider.

 ## FAQ